NESCent/hip_hack_howto/manuscript.md

 Hackathons rule!

 # Resources
+*Is this just for us, should it be a section of the manuscript, or perhaps supplemental material?*

 Ten Simple Rules to Achieve Conference Speaker Gender Balance http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003903

-Work Groups, Structural Diversity, and Knowledge Sharing in a Global  Organization, Jonathon N. Cummings, Management Science, Vol. 50, No. 3  (Mar., 2004), pp. 352-364
+Work Groups, Structural Diversity, and Knowledge Sharing in a Global  Organization, Jonathon N. Cummings, Management Science, Vol. 50, No. 3  (Mar., 2004), pp. 352-364.

+StitchFest: Diversifying a College Hackathon to Broaden Participation and Perceptions in Computing.
+Gabriela T. Richard, Yasmin B. Kafai, Barrie M. Adleberg, Orkan Telhan.

+:
+.
+SIGCSE 2015: 114-119

 </main>